kurron/aws-study-group-labs/README.md

 # Lab 3: EC2 Virtual Servers (continued)

 ## Cloning An Instance Via An AMI
+1. Ensure your instance has a file that distinguishes yours from others
 1. Select the `Instances` view
 1. Select your original instance
 1. `Actions`, `Image`, `Create Image`